wzsayiie/nw-idea/README.md

-# nw-idea
-the goal of this project is to build a lightweight game engine
+the goal of this project is to build a lightweight game engine.